ganttly/COMP30005/readme.md

 ------------
   - Install the BitNami Django stack.
   - Extract Ganttly to your BitNami projects folder.
-  - Edit COMP30005/COMP30005/settings.py and replace all instances of "C:/Users/Brendan/BitNami DjangoStack projects" with the path to your BitNami projects folder.
+  - Edit _COMP30005/COMP30005/settings.py_ and replace all instances of _"C:/Users/Brendan/BitNami DjangoStack projects"_ with the path to your BitNami projects folder.
-  - Edit COMP3005/COMP30005/wsgi.py and replace all instances of "C:/Users/Brendan/BitNami DjangoStack projects" with the path to your BitNami projects folder.
+  - Edit _COMP3005/COMP30005/wsgi.py_ and replace all instances of _"C:/Users/Brendan/BitNami DjangoStack projects"_ with the path to your BitNami projects folder.
-  - From the 'BitNami DjangoStack' start menu folder, run 'Use BitNami DjangoStack'.
+  - From the _'BitNami DjangoStack'_ start menu folder, run _'Use BitNami DjangoStack'_.
   - Navigate to your BitNami projects folder.
-  - Run (without quotes) 'python manage.py syncdb' and follow the instructions to create the Ganttly database.
+  - Run (without quotes) _'python manage.py syncdb'_ and follow the instructions to create the Ganttly database.
   - Close the command line window.
-  - From the mod_xsendfile zip fiel, extract mod_xsendfile.so to the Apache modules directory (the default location is drive:/bitnami/djangostack-x.x.x-x/apache2/modules).
+  - From the mod_xsendfile zip file, extract mod_xsendfile.so to the Apache modules directory (the default location is _drive:/bitnami/djangostack-x.x.x-x/apache2/modules_).
-  - Edit the apache2/conf/http.conf file and add the following
+  - Edit the _apache2/conf/http.conf_ file and add the following

-    1) Under the other 'LoadModule' statements, add:
+    1) Under the other _'LoadModule'_ statements, add:

           LoadModule xsendfile_module modules/mod_xsendfile.so

-    2) Change the DocumentRoot to (replace the {...} with the actual path!):
+    2) Change the _DocumentRoot_ to (replace the {...} with the actual path!):

           DocumentRoot "{Path to BitNami projects folder}/COMP30005"

-    3) Change '<Directory "xxxx">' to (replace the {...} with the actual path!):
+    3) Change _\<Directory "xxxx"\>_ to (replace the {...} with the actual path!):

           <Directory "{Path to BitNami projects folder}/COMP30005">

-    4) Find the '<IfModule alias_module'>' line.
+    4) Find the _\<IfModule alias\_module\>_ line.
 In that block, add:

           Alias /static/ "{Path to BitNami projects folder}/COMP30005/ganttly/static/"

     5) Add the very end of the file, add the following:

           XSendFilePath "{Path to BitNami projects folder}/COMP30005/ganttly/uploads/"
           XSendFile on